datachainlab/cross/docs/spec/01_basic.md

 ## What's Cross-chain transaction?

-Cross-chain transactions is a transaction that atomically executes multiple smart contracts on different blockchains.
+Cross-chain transaction is a transaction that atomically executes multiple smart contracts on different blockchains.

 ## Protocol description